 Beloved children’s author Roald Dahl turned down an OBE in 1986, supposedly because he wanted a knighthood instead.
 Apparently Mrs Dahl was simply desperate to become Lady Dahl and a humble OBE was just no good.
 Sadly, the BFG and Chocolate Factory creator died in 1990 without ever receiving his knighthood.

-Painter L.S.Lowry is thought to have turned down more honors than any other Brit.
-The artist, famed for his depictions of Lancashire’s industrial landscape was asked to accept an OBE in 1955, a CBE in 1961, a knighthood in 1968 and two CHs (Companion of Honor) in 1972 and 1976.
+Painter L.S.Lowry is thought to have turned down more honours than any other Brit.
+The artist, famed for his depictions of Lancashire’s industrial landscape was asked to accept an OBE in 1955, a CBE in 1961, a knighthood in 1968 and two CHs (Companion of Honour) in 1972 and 1976.
 His reason?
 A strong affinity with the working class and no desire to change his situation.
 Very noble.

+That’s our round up of the ‘8 British Institutions Who Turned Down Honours.’
 If you’re planning to award someone with a bespoke medal from our extensive collection, this cautionary list just goes to show, you can never be sure a great honor will be met with great approval!